fireflycons/tips-for-CKA-CKAD-CKS/README.md

    1. Perform a 360 degree sweep of the room beginning with the wall on your left
    1. Perform a sweep of your desk area from floor up to ceiling
    1. Perform a sweep of your desktop from left to right, finishing with showing your phone and then placing it out of reach behind you.
    1. Perform a sweep of your head, showing both ears (they're looking for ear buds), and any eye wear.
+If you wear in-hear hearing aids you may consider removing these also, as the proctor will only ever communicate with you via the chat box.
    1. Perform a sweep of both wrists to prove the absence of smart-wear.
    1. Take a photo of your face, sort of passport perspective.
 * Once you have completed all the above, you then wait until the proctor activates the chat window and gives final instructions.
-If you have followed all of the above well, then the proctor should allow you to proceed to the exam, otherwise he may ask you to re-show him stuff with the camera/move stuff etc.
+If you have followed all of the above well, then the proctor should allow you to proceed to the exam, otherwise you may be asked to move things around and re-show areas with the camera.

 # The Exam Portal